What's the story?

 Mezze and mains both feature a lot of lamb and chicken — stuffed into flatbreads, baked into stews, slow roasted and shredded — but vegans and vegetarians have a good range of options.
 Expect a lot of lemon and za'atar and pomegranate molasses cropping up in the different dishes.
 And this is not a restaurant for garlic refuseniks.

 They only serve soft drinks, but it's BYO — and there are several grocery shops between Peckham Rye train station and Hanar selling a good range of craft beer, non-craft beer, ciders, wines, and, regrettably, Snowballs in a can.

 All of it, honestly.
 And we owe the menu a much more diligent roam on the further visits that we're already planning.
 Don't miss the pistachio and yellow lentil dip — smoky, rich, imperious.
-If we're forced to play favourites, we'd go chicken shawarma — ridiculously tender, gentle smoky — rather than kebab, but that's a close call.
+If we're forced to play favourites, we'd go chicken shawarma — ridiculously tender, gently smoky — rather than kebab, but that's a close call.
 On our list for the next time we visit: walnut and pomegranate dip, something involving lamb, and the baklava.

 Vegetarian and vegan offering?

 Strong.
 Several vegetarian and vegan dishes among the main courses — aubergine stew, citrus and red bean stew, falafels — though some of the most alluring veg options are among the mezze and snacks, and there are enough of those to make a meal in their own right — think pistachio dip, walnut hummus laced with pomegranate, cheese naan, and za'atar fries.